 What could be more romantic than receiving a love letter?
-A good old fashioned, handwritten love letter is still one of the best Valentines around—but don’t just save it for February.
-A love letter is a powerful expression any day of the year.
+A good old fashioned, handwritten love letter is still one of the best Valentines around — but don’t just save it for February.
+A love letter is a powerful expression of affection any day of the year.

 You don’t have to be Shakespeare to write the perfect love letter.
 All you need to know is how you feel.
 What makes a love letter so romantic is that it is deeply personal.
 It shows your beloved how well you know them, and that knowledge is the very stuff of love.

 All you need to get started is a pen and some decent stationary.
-Use thick card stock for the final copy of your letter, rather than stationary, with roses and cupids around the edges.
+Use decorative thick card stock for the final copy of your letter, rather than stationary.
 The recipient is probably going to keep this letter for a long time.
 Writing on heavy card stock will help it last.
 (You can find paper like this at scrapbooking stores and some office supply outlets.)
 However, it is best to take the time to write out a draft of the letter on a regular piece of paper or on an electronic device before writing the final version down on the card.

-As you are writing be specific.
-Tell him/her exactly how he/ she makes you feel and what he/she does that makes you feel that way.
+As you are writing, be specific.
+Tell your loved exactly how you feel about them and why.
 Write in the second person ( use “you” ) so that your letter speaks directly to your loved one.
 Before you start writing, take a few moments to think about your beloved and why they are so special in your life.

 The following questions can help to get your thoughts going:

-- What do you see in him that he doesn’t see in himself?
+- What do you see in them that they don't see in themself?

-- What is the most romantic thing he has ever done for you?
+- What is the most romantic thing they ever done for you?

-- What does he do on a regular basis that shows you he cares about you?
+- What do they do on a regular basis to show their love for you?

 - What is your favorite memory of the two of you?